MobMonRob/DSL4GeometricAlgebra/README.md

 The current state of the project is a proof of concept, so it is not advised to use it in real world applications.
 If you have feedback or feature suggestions, please create a new GitHub Issue.

 Especially be cautious regarding:
-- the documentation may not be up to date.
+- The documentation may not be up to date.
-- breaking changes can occur at any time.
+- Breaking changes can occur at any time.
+- There is still no static type system.
+Even trivial errors may only be noticed late while executing.
+Sometimes exceptions are raised later than the actual error or not at all.
+Thus erroneous code can lead to undefined behaviour.
+- Rules specified in the documentation may not be consistently enforced with an eager exception.
+But adherence to them will avoid undefined behaviour and increase intelligibility of raised exceptions.

 ## GraalVM Setup